jjosef/weather-app/README.md

 This just shows the app is working.
 Shut down the server and get to work!

-## Set up your .env.local for running the app locally
+## Set up the /server

-You'll need to configure the `.env.local` file which contains your OpenWeatherMap.org API Key.
+You'll need to configure the `.env` file which contains your OpenWeatherMap.org and Google Places API Keys in the [server](server) directory.

 ```
-cp .env.local-template .env.local
+cp .env-template .env
 ```

 Open the file and set your environment variables appropriately.

+# Run the server

+You have two options here.
+Run each process separately or run them `concurrently` with `yarn dev`.

 # Additional dependencies